 Location: Vienna Konzerthaus

-Tickets: EUR 99 (regular); tickets can only be bought at Konzerthaus on 5th February 2017;
+Tickets: EUR 99 (regular); tickets can be bought online from the autumn 2017 or at the ball bureau;

 Dress code: Ladies: long evening gown; Gentlemen: tuxedo, tailcoat or black suit;